ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 **enddef;**

+Note that the CellML Text code for the potassium channel is on page 17 and for the sodium channel is on page 21.

 Note that the only units that need to be defined for this top level HH model are the ones explicitly required for the membrane component.
 All the other units, required for the various imported sub-models, are imported along with the imported components.

-The results generated by the HH model are shown in Figure 28.
+The results generated by the HH model are shown in Figure 29.

-**Figure 28**.
+**Figure 29**.
 Results from OpenCOR for the Hodgkin Huxley (HH) CellML model.
 The top panel shows the generated action potential.
 Note that the stimulus current is not really needed as the background outward leakage current is enough to drive the membrane potential up to the threshold